I’m a writer, but before I’m a writer, I’m a human being. And as a human being, sometimes I make mistakes.

 I think the key phrase here is “someone whom you truly believe would welcome and appreciate the correction.”
 Sensible and serious writers want to know if they’ve made a mistake in their writing.
 But most people, especially non-writers, don’t particularly like to be criticized or corrected.

 With writers, I don’t think it’s necessary to ask whether it’s OK to offer a suggestion.
-Actually, I think sending a friendly e-mail (instead of leaving a comment or issuing a tweet) is the way to go.
-This keeps the matter private and will help you build a relationship with the person in question, who will likely appreciate your approach.
+Actually, I think sending a friendly email (instead of leaving a comment) is the way to go.
+This keeps the matter private and will help you build a relationship with the person, who will likely appreciate your approach.

 Grammar Girl makes another important point: